The Makeup Industry’s Darkest Secret Is Hiding In Your Makeup Bag

 Advertisement

 Surma’s father, Kishar Kumari, told us that deaths are so common that the traders who control this particular cluster of mines have a set rate they give to families who lose loved ones while mining.
-“For each person who dies, they give 30,000 rupees [or about $583 in Canadian dollars],” Kishar says.
-“That was it; they don’t do anything for safety.”
-Kishar has limited options to make a living, so he still works in the same mines, but stays above ground to sort the mica because it’s lower risk.
-“There’s no other form of [work],” he explains.
-“When you’re hungry, there’s no other way.”
+"For each person who dies, they give 30,000 rupees [or about £330]," Kishar says.
+"That was it; they don’t do anything for safety."
+Kishar has limited options to make a living so he still works in the same mines, but stays above ground to sort the mica because it’s lower risk.
+"There’s no other form of [work]," he explains.
+"When you’re hungry, there’s no other way."

 A 2016 investigation by Reuters found that not only had children regularly died in these mines, but many of the deaths had been covered up by local officials, making an actual fatality count difficult to nail down.
 According to Nagasayee Malathy, executive director of Indian advocacy group Kailash Satyarthi Children’s Foundation, or KSCF, not much has changed since that investigation.
 She estimates that there are between 10 and 20 deaths in mines every month, a conservative number based on what we heard on the ground.
 Kishar never saw the police fill out a report when they came to take Lakmi’s body for examination, and tells us that nothing happened to the traders who control the mine.
 It was all business as usual.